dylanclaywell/tile-titan-deprecated/README.md

 </p>
 <br/>

+> This project is no longer maintained.
+Please visit https://github.com/dylanclaywell/tile-titan for the latest version.

 # Tile Titan

 Tile Titan is a simple web app that allows you to create and export tilemaps for use in game development or other similar projects.